- Presentation and defense of special needs trusts in social security supplemental income (SSI) or Medicaid applications

 - And more

-Schedule a consultation with Los Scales Attorneys
+Schedule a consultation Our Attorneys

 Making sure that the child with a disability will be well cared for after the parents are gone is paramount.
 Any money passing directly to the person with a disability could make him or her ineligible for SSI and Medicaid, resulting in the inheritance having to be spent to pay for medical care and basic housing expenses that would otherwise be covered by the benefits.
 A special needs trust is often used to receive any inheritance so that it can be used to for the child’s benefit without interfering with public benefits eligibility, resulting in an overall enhanced quality of life.